hpr/py-race-results/doc/source/introduction.rst

 * py32-lxml

-Versions 0.2.0 and later of RaceResults no longer run on Python versions below 3.0 and currently require Python 3.2.
+Versions 0.2.0 and later of RaceResults no longer run on Python versions below 3.1 and currently require Python 3.2 or higher.
 Version 0.1.1 does run on Python version 2.7, however.

+Python 3.3 will also work, but currently requires **beautifulsoup4** and **lxml** to be installed via pip.

 Quick installation
 ------------------